Wednesday, June 14, 2023

 La Voisin lived at n° 24.

-• When a police spy heard a drunken woman boast of a clientele of "duchesses, marquises, lords and princes" an investigation began.
-Poisons were found in her dwelling and 200 people were rounded up.
+A spy employed by the Sun King's new police force was invited to a neighborhood dinner, where a drunken woman boasted of a clientele of "duchesses, marquises, lords and princes."
+An investigation found poisons in her dwelling and 200 people were rounded up.

 Notre-Dame de Bonne-Nouvelle